Tech-How/Light-Theme-for-YouTube-Music/README.md

 [View release notes & CSS](https://github.com/Tech-How/Light-Theme-for-YouTube-Music/releases)

-## v1.6 Release Notes
+## v1.7 Release Notes
-- Removed audio/video switcher (Caused artwork to fly off the screen)
-- Styled pop-up promo dialogs
+- Notifications now use a light background
+- Added compatibility for new checkbox feature
+- Removed outline from left/right arrows on album carousel
+- Moved history glyph in library tab next to carousel title
+- The modified logo is now hosted directly on my GitHub repo
+- Changed link in about text, the gg.gg link shortener is officially dead

 --Thanks for your support!